2018 WNBA draft

 The 2018 WNBA draft was the league's draft for the 2018 WNBA season.
 On March 12, the league announced the draft would be held on April 12 at Nike New York Headquarters, a recently opened secondary headquarters for the athletic apparel giant located in Midtown Manhattan.

-Draft Lottery
+Draft lottery

 The lottery selection to determine the order of the top four picks in the 2018 Draft was set to take place on September 14, 2017, but was delayed by the league to November 13.

-Lottery Chances
+Lottery chances

-All odds out of 1,000 based on percentages.
-(The 11-12-13-14 combination is ignored.)